-- (2) Cancellation of the contract at no cost to the Government; or - (3) Termination of the contract for default.
+(2) Cancellation of the contract at no cost to the Government; or Termination of the contract for default.

-f.
-The contractor may submit written requests for waiver of the prohibition in paragraph (b) of this clause to Buyer.
-Requests shall clearly identify:
+(f) The contractor may submit written requests for waiver of the prohibition in paragraph (b) of this clause to the Contracting Officer.
+Requests shall clearly identify -

-- (1) The person involved; - (2) The nature of the conviction and resultant sentence or punishment imposed; - (3) The reasons for the requested waiver; and g.
-The contractor agrees to include the substance of this clause, appropriately modified to reflect the identity and relationship of the parties, in all first-tier subcontracts exceeding the simplified acquisition threshold in Part 2 of the Federal Acquisition Regulation, except those for commercial items or components.
+- (1) The person involved; - (2) The nature of the conviction and resultant sentence or punishment imposed; - (3) The reasons for the requested waiver; and - (4) An explanation of whya waiver is in the interest of national security.

+(g) The contractor agrees to include the substance of this clause, appropriately modified to reflect the identity and relationship of the parties, in all first-tier subcontracts exceeding the simplified acquisition threshold in Part 2 of the Federal Acquisition Regulation, except those for commercial items or components.